researchUSAI/modern_yahwehism/README.md

-Join the community and begin interacting at x.com/researchusai
+Join the community at x.com/researchusai